Origamijr/MusicFun/README.md

 ```bash
 pip install -r requirements.txt
 ```

+I was experimenting with pipenv a bit, so there is also a Pipfile for that.

 Note that this project was built on Windows, so compatibility with other operating systems might require a bit more steps.